sarahdepaz/Shunting_Yard_Algo/README.md

 # A simple infix to postfix calculator.

-Takes a math expression - creates a posfix tree according to Shunting Yard Algorethem and then calculates it.
+Takes a math expression - creates a posfix tree according to Shunting Yard Algorithm and then calculates it.

 *Prerequisites*: